BaoGeist/Entertainment-Library-V1.2/README.md

 - Displaying all Finished items
 - Exporting an excel workbook with the items that are on the to watch list
 - Creating a bar graph of your media consumption
+- Creating a line graph of your media consumption over time
+- Use of a settings
+- Change of the colour of the UI

 Note 1 - To start using this application:
 - Download the entire repository as a zip file and unzip it